CNN’s Chris Cuomo Slammed For Not Covering NYC Governor Brother’s Nursing Home Deaths Scandal

-Well-known CNN presenter, Chris Cuomo, has been slammed in the social media sphere for failing to mention the recent scandal involving his older brother, the governor of New York, Andrew.
+Well-known CNN presenter, Chris Cuomo, has been slammed on social media for failing to mention the recent scandal involving his older brother, the governor of New York, Andrew Cuomo.

-Governor Cuomo came under heavy fire on Thursday, February 11, after audio was made public of one of his top aides admitting that his administration withheld data on Covid-19 deaths in nursing homes during an investigation by the Department of Justice and due to fears that they would be publicly attacked by then-President Trump.
-Pressure continues to mount on the governor to resign his post.
+Governor Cuomo came under heavy fire on Thursday, 11 February, after an audio recording went public of one of his top aides admitting that his administration withheld data on COVID-19 deaths in nursing homes during an investigation by the Department of Justice because they were afraid they would be publicly attacked by Donald Trump who was president at the time.
+Pressure continues to mount on the governor to resign from his post.

-Despite that scandal exploding into public view, on the evening of the same Friday, Cuomo’s younger brother, Chris, dedicated his entire CNN show to the second impeachment trial of former President Donald Trump, not once mentioning the disaster engulfing his older brother.
+Despite that scandal exploding in public view, on the evening of the same Friday, Cuomo’s younger brother, Chris, dedicated his entire CNN show to the second impeachment trial of former President Trump, not once mentioning the disaster engulfing his older brother.

-Netizens on Twitter made clear what they thought of Cuomo the younger’s seeming refusal to cover his brother’s debacle.
+Netizens on Twitter made clear what they thought of the younger Cuomo's seeming refusal to cover his brother’s debacle.

 Chris Cuomo loves to lecture America from his high horse